ValentinR47/RATE/README.md

 # RATE
-Aplikacija RATE, Najboljši finder restavracij.
+Application RATE, the best restaurant finder imaginable
-#Tukaj se dogajajo stvari.
+#!!In this file, Things happen!!

 #CEOS Valentin Rakovnik And Žan Kos.